Applications for this grant are currently closed. Please watch for future funding opportunities.

 The grant award will be written, signed, awarded, and administered by the Grants Officer and the grants management team.
 The Recipient may only start incurring project expenses beginning on the start date shown on the grant award document signed by the Grant Officer.
 The assistance award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.

 Funding decisions are contingent on the availability of funds.
-Total amount for all grants in this program may not exceed 350,000 USD.
+Total amount for this program may not exceed 193,750 USD.
 The U.S. Embassy reserves the right to cancel this Notice of Funding Opportunity at any time without any commitment to any applicant.

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Renewal of an award to increase funding or extend the period of performance is at the discretion of the Department of State.